-Ordnance Survey (OS) is the national mapping agency for Great Britain and is one of the world's largest producers of maps.
-Since 1 April 2015 it has operated as Ordnance Survey Ltd, a government-owned company, 100% in public ownership.
-The Ordnance Survey Board remain accountable to the Secretary of State for Business, Energy and Industrial Strategy.
-It is also a member of the Public Data Group.
-The agency's name indicates its original military purpose (see ordnance and surveying): mapping Scotland in the wake of the Jacobite rebellion in 1745.
+Ordnance Survey (OS) is the national mapping agency for Great Britain.
+The agency's name indicates its original military purpose (see ordnance and surveying), which was to map Scotland in the wake of the Jacobite rising of 1745.
 There was also a more general and nationwide need in light of the potential threat of invasion during the Napoleonic Wars.
+Since 1 April 2015 Ordnance Survey has operated as Ordnance Survey Ltd, a government-owned company, 100% in public ownership.
+The Ordnance Survey Board remains accountable to the Secretary of State for Business, Energy and Industrial Strategy.
+It was also a member of the Public Data Group.
+Paper maps for walkers represent only 5% of OS' annual revenue.
+They produce digital map data, online route planning and sharing services and mobile apps, plus many other location-based products for business, government and consumers.
 Ordnance Survey mapping is usually classified as either "large-scale" (in other words, more detailed) or "small-scale".
-The Survey's large-scale mapping comprises maps at six inches to the mile or more (1:10,560, superseded by 1:10,000 in the 1950s) and was available as sheets until the 1980s, when it was digitised.
-Small-scale mapping comprises maps at less than six inches to the mile, such as the popular one inch to the mile "leisure" maps and their metric successors.
+The Survey's large-scale mapping comprises 1:2,500 maps for urban areas and 1:10,000 more generally.
+(The latter superseded the 1:10,560 "six inches to the mile" scale in the 1950s.)
+These large scale maps are typically used in professional land-use contexts and were available as sheets until the 1980s, when they were digitised.
+Small-scale mapping for leisure use includes the 1:25,000 "Explorer" series, the 1:50,000 "Landranger" series and the 1:250,000 road maps.
 These are still available in traditional sheet form.
 Ordnance Survey maps remain in copyright for fifty years after their publication.
 Some of the Copyright Libraries hold complete or near-complete collections of pre-digital OS mapping.DbPedia

 Commemorated on 1 plaque